nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 Bill is assumed to have zero carbs on board

-Recommend to keep this value at the default of 1 meaning it will not impact iAPS's calculations.
+Recommend to keep this value at the default of 1 meaning it will not impact Open-iAPS's calculations.
 This feature is closely tied to "Remaining Carbs Cap."

 ## Remaining Carbs Cap
 This setting is a safety limiter that determines the maximum amount of carbs that are assumed to be absorbed after 4 hours of carb absorption.
 A minimum of 90 carbs is mandatory for this setting.

 Example: Bill eats 150 carbs.
-After 4 hours, iAPS calculates a COB of 110.
+After 4 hours, Open-iAPS calculates a COB of 110.
 It will truncate that number to 90 carbs.

 Recommended to keep this value at default unless you know what you are doing.

 ## Noisy CGM Target Multiplier
-If iAPS detects that CGM data has been noisy, it will increase your target blood sugar by a set fraction to avoid you getting low.
+If Open-iAPS detects that CGM data has been noisy, it will increase your target blood sugar by a set fraction to avoid you getting low.
 Default is 30% higher (1.3)

-Example: Bill's iAPS has calculated a blood glucose target of 5 mmol/L (90 mg/dL).
+Example: Bill's Open-iAPS has calculated a blood glucose target of 5 mmol/L (90 mg/dL).
 But Bill has a noisy sensor.
-He has set his "Noisy CGM Target Multiplier" to 1.3. iAPS will thereby use a target bg of:
+He has set his "Noisy CGM Target Multiplier" to 1.3.
+Open-iAPS will thereby use a target bg of:

 - 5 mmol/L * 1.3 = 6.5 mmol/L
 - 90 mg/dL * 1.3 = 117 mg/dL